PX4/PX4-Autopilot/nuttx/configs/stm3220g-eval/README.txt

        Since RS-232 and SDIO use the same pins (one controlled by JP22), RS232 and SDIO cannot be used concurrently.

     3. This configuration requires that jumper JP22 be set to enable SDIO operation.
+To enable MicroSD Card, which shares same I/Os with RS-232, JP22 is not fitted.

     4. In order to use SDIO without overruns, DMA must be used.